Is there such a thing as color perception?

 Our environment plays a very important role in how we perceive color.
 For instance, Greek people have many different words to describe the color blue.
 Obviously, as they are typically surrounded by many varied shades of blue, they have evolved to use separate words to describe the color.

-As a result, Greek people see the color blue in a different way to English speakers.
+As a result, Greek people see the color blue in a different way than English speakers.
 Greek, Turkish and Russian speakers also have two fundamental color terms for light and dark blue.
 However, if they spend a long time in the UK, where blue is more muted, they start to see these separate colors as more similar.

 Talking about the color blue, in the UK, we don’t tend to distinguish between light blue and dark blue, we just call both blue.
 However, this is not true when we describe light red and dark red.
 In the UK, light red is pink.